function61/varasto/docs/design_codebase.md

 Example of implementing an entire feature
 -----------------------------------------

-It might be easier to understand the codebase, if you can view an example concrete commit that adds an entire feature.
-Here's one for
-[adding tagging support to collections](https://github.com/function61/varasto/commit/5117244c57547f21b51cfa548151359ed436dd69).
+To easier understand the codebase and its layout, let's look at a commit that implements [adding tagging support to collections](https://github.com/function61/varasto/commit/5117244c57547f21b51cfa548151359ed436dd69).

 Points of interest in the commit: